 As a foreign person wanting to do business in Estonia, it is relatively easy to get access and insight into the things you need.
 Also, the tax system is quite easy to understand and everything you need to know about it, you can access your e-residency.
 And as every citizen in Estonia, the e-residents can make the tax declaration and pay their taxes online without sending paper versions of the declaration.

 Taxation that encourages investments

 Corporate taxation is quite easy to figure out for starting businesses.
 It is simple and for some companies there can be financial perks if you know what you are doing.

 Comparing to other EU countries, especially the Nordic countries, the corporate tax is relatively low.
-But still, it is often cheaper and more profitable to do business in the Estonia for tax reasons.
-The Estonians however do not want to see it as a low tax system but as easy and simple system with a wide range of taxes.
+But still, it is often cheaper and more profitable to do business in Estonia for tax reasons.
+The Estonians, however, do not want to see it as a low tax system but as an easy and simple system with a wide range of taxes.

 The corporate income tax also has a flat rate, which is 20 % since 2000.
-For the first years the percentage was 26 but right now it is as low as 20 %.
-Even if the percentage is low it is not the only reason why the corporate income tax is worth considering about.
+For the first years, the percentage was 26 but right now it is as low as 20 %.
+Even if the percentage is low it is not the only reason why the corporate income tax is worth considering.
 The big difference is the time of the tax payment.